8 Best eCommerce CMS in 2023 (and why)

 If you’re considering Wix as your eCommerce CMS, I expect you’ve just started, and you only want to invest a small amount of income into your eCommerce project.
 This is understandable, as Wix is considerably cheap for what you receive, minus the free options below.

-• This CMS is only used by large-scale online businesses due to its high price tag
+• Primarily utilized by large-scale online businesses due to its relatively high price tag.

 OpenCart